ceddlyburge/tournament-organiser/README.md

 optimise
 - [x] call azure function and decode the results
 - [x] display results from azure function
-- [ ] highlight teams playing back to back
+- [ ] highlight teams playing back to back.
+The api tells us this, but maybe we should work it out ourselves.
+It isn't super complicated, and avoids repeated calls to the api.
+However, we might want other stats from the optimisation, such as how many teams are playing back to back, and how well the optimisation meets the requirements. hmmm.
 - [ ] allow reordering
 - [ ] maybe later: run the optimisation locally, instead of as an azure function.
 Maybe can use blazor call c# code locally via web assembly.
 This looks it might be tricky.
 Rewriting in Elm is another possibility (and creating a package), but would be a faff.
 Maybe best just to leave it as an azure function, although it could run up costs, which running locally cannot.
 Not sure how it would be environmentally.
 Data centres are optimised and use less power generally, but there is the added network cost.